icpmoles/ros2_performance_test/performance_test/README.md

 ## Analyze the results

-After an experiment is run with the `-l` flag, a CSV file is recorded.
-It is possible to add custom data to the CSV file by setting the`APEX_PERFORMANCE_TEST` environment variable before running an experiment, e.g.
+After an experiment is run with the `-l` flag, a log file is recorded.
+Both CSV and JSON formats are supported.
+It is possible to add custom data to the log file by setting the`APEX_PERFORMANCE_TEST` environment variable before running an experiment, e.g.

 ```json
 # JSON format